opendiffy/diffy/README.md

 ## Documentation

-Detailed Diffy Documenation is available [here](https://content.sn126.com/docs/diffy).
+Detailed Diffy Documentation is available [here](https://content.sn126.com/docs/diffy).

 ### Support
 Please reach out to isotope@sn126.com for support.
 We look forward to hearing from you.